Fall Dining Room Decorating Made Easy

 - A trough box (I made mine from free pallet wood).
-Find the simple tutorial [here]
+[Just CLICK HERE for the very simple tutorial]

 - Fall Leaves, branches, natural foliage.
 We have zero Fall color on our property.
 I harvested mine from the big brush clean up pile on my street, and I’m completely proud of that!
 I just made sure to snip from the top.

 Simply position your trough box, fill with leaves and nestle in candles.
 You’re done!